kaypee90/zebrok/README.md

 Brokerless task queue for python based on 0Mq

-- This library comes with the benefits of 0Mq
+- This benefits of libraty of 0Mq
+     - Fast
+     - Lightweight
+     - Open source
      - Low Latency
-     - Lightweight
      - No broker required
-     - Fast
-     - Open source

 ### Running Zebrok examples with docker compose
-* First clone the repository using the command `git clone git@github.com:kaypee90/zebrok.git`
+* First clone the repository, use the command `git clone git@github.com:kaypee90/zebrok.git`
 * Change directory into the zebrok directory and run `docker compose up` command to start the worker and publisher containers.
-* Access the shell for the **worker** container and run the command `python examples/start.py` to start the workers.
+* Access the shell for the **worker** container and `run` the command `python examples/start.py` to start the workers.
 * From a different terminal window, access the shell for the running **publisher** container and run the command `python examples/client.py` to queue 2 jobs to be processed.
 * Once these commands are executed you should see 2 tasks processed successfully in the publisher terminal.